HMS Magpie (U82)

-HMS Magpie, pennant number U82, was a Royal Navy Modified Black Swan-class sloop launched in 1943 and broken up in 1959.
+HMS Magpie, pennant number U82 (later F82), was a Royal Navy Modified Black Swan-class sloop launched in 1943 and broken up in 1959.
 She was the seventh Royal Navy ship to bear the name.
 She was reclassified as a frigate in 1947, receiving a new pennant number F82.
 The ship was the only vessel commanded by Prince Philip, Duke of Edinburgh, who took command on 2 September 1950, when he was 29.

 Construction and design

 Magpie was one of eight Modified Black Swan-class sloops ordered by the Admiralty on 27 March 1941 as part of the 1940 Supplemental War Programme.
 The Modified Black Swans were an improved version of the pre-war Black Swan-class sloops, with greater beam, allowing a heavier close-in anti-aircraft armament to be accommodated.

 Magpie was 299 ft 6 in long overall and 283 ft 0 in between perpendiculars, with a beam of 38 ft 6 in and a draught of 11 ft 4 in at deep load.
 Displacement of the Modified Black Swans was 1350–1490 LT standard and 1880–1950 LT deep load depending on the armament and equipment fitted.
 Two Admiralty three-drum water-tube boilers provided steam to Parsons geared steam turbines which drove two shafts.
 The machinery was rated at 4300 shp, giving a speed of 19.75 kn.

 The ship's main gun armament (as fitted to all the Modified Black Swans) consisted of three twin QF 4 in Mk XVI guns, in dual purpose mounts, capable of both anti-ship and anti-aircraft use.
 Close-in anti-aircraft armament varied between the ships of the class, with Magpie completing with an outfit of four twin and four single Oerlikon 20 mm cannon.
 She was modified later in the war to mount two twin 40 mm Bofors guns, two twin and two single Oerlikon 20 mm cannon, while post war the ship's close-in armament changed again to two twin and two single Bofors guns.
 Anti-submarine armament consisted of a split Hedgehog anti-submarine mortar, mounted either side of the 'B' 4-inch mount, together with 110 depth charges.

 Magpie was laid down at Thornycroft's Woolston, Southampton shipyard on 30 December 1941, was launched on 24 March 1943 and completed on 30 August 1943.
+She was the seventh ship with the name Magpie to serve with the Royal Navy.